rnowotniak/bannersbroker/README.md

 Author: Robert Nowotniak <rnowotniak@gmail.com>

-In August 2012, I created a mathematical model (based on discrete dynamical system) and the simulator software for account management in BannersBroker. -- Initially, there were plans of running a paid site, allowing for example to perform calculations and simulations by BB users.
+In August 2012, I created a mathematical model (based on discrete dynamical system) and the simulator software for account management in BannersBroker (BB). -- Initially, there were plans of running a paid site, allowing for example to perform calculations and simulations by BB users.

-Currently, I came to the conclusion, that I can no longer invest my time and work (which I put in, a lot already) in something I'm not going to be seriously involved with (for various reasons) in the future.
+Currently, I came to the conclusion, that I should no longer invest my time and work (which I put in, a lot already) in something I'm not going to be seriously involved with (for various reasons) in the future.
 Therefore, I decided to publish the results of all of my work in this area.

 The simulator allows to create long-term forecasts, and to perform simulations and optimization of a **single account management** in BannersBroker.
-In this simulator,
-all rules of single account management have been implemented: monthly membership fees, traffic packs, limits (macro and color banks), 5+2:1 principle, panel types: purchased, repurchased, complimentary and roll-up.
+In the simulator, all rules of single account management have been implemented: monthly membership fees, traffic packs, limits (macro and color banks), 5+2:1 principle, panel types: purchased, repurchased, complimentary and roll-up.
 The software allows to simulate Standard and Premium subscription types.
-Reliability and accuracy of the simulations have been verified in practice, i.e. on real accounts in BB from August 2012 to the present.
+_Reliability and accuracy of the simulations have been verified in practice, i.e. on real BannersBroker user accounts, from August 2012 to the present_.

 The code is organized as follows: